w3c/trusted-types/README.md

 is just as hard, as it was in the original DOM API.
 Therefore we propose the concept of *policies* (not to be confused with CSP).

 Raw typed object constructors from a string are forbidden.
-Instead, we propose a programmatic JavaScript API, allowing web authors to specify how the aforementioned objects can be created.
+Instead, we introduce a programmatic JavaScript API, allowing web authors to specify how the aforementioned objects can be created.
-An application can create multiple policies for a document.
-Typed objects can be created from a string only by invoking one of those policies.
+An application can create multiple named policies for a document.
+Typed objects can be constructed from a string only by invoking one of those policies.

-For example, an application may define a policy, in which `TrustedScriptURL` should only ever be created if the value is a same-origin URL or the domain is from a whitelisted domain list.
+For example, an application may define a policy, in which `TrustedScriptURL` is a same-origin URL or the domain is from a whitelisted domain list.
 A separate policy may pass a string through a custom HTML sanitization function before producing a `TrustedHTML` object.
 As authors may create multiple policies with different rules, application may hand over certain policies to separate submodules of its codebase, guarding how those submodules can